shibly07/toronto-shootings/README.md

-# Toronto Crime
+# Toronto Shootings

-Toronto crime is a website that shows shootings reported in toronto between 2004 - 2012.
+Toronto shootings is a website that shows shootings reported in Toronto between 2004 - 2012.

 ## Screen Shot